-The recoverable amount of Sykes Cottages CGU as at 30th September 2021 has been determined from a value in use calculation that uses cash flow forecasts derived from the most recent financial budgets and forecasts approved by management, covering a three-year period.
+The recoverable amount of the CGU as at 30th September 2022 has been determined from a value in use calculation that uses cash flow forecasts derived from the most recent financial budgets and forecasts approved by management, covering a four-year period.
 Budgets and forecasts are based on expectations of future outcomes taking into account past experience, adjustments for anticipated revenue growth (from both businesses acquired in the year and like for like growth) and taking into consideration external economic factors.

-Cash flows for the three-year period have applied an average growth rate of 10% stepping down to 9% and 5% in years 4 and 5 respectively.
+Cash flows for the four-year period have applied an average growth rate with the rate mainly stepping down in years 4 and 5.
 Cash flows beyond the five-year period are extrapolated using the estimated growth rate of 2% into perpetuity.
 The growth rate does not exceed the long-term average growth rate for the markets in which the CGU operates.

-The pre-tax discount rate of 11.00% is based on the Sykes Cottages weighted average cost of capital adjusted for specific principal risks and uncertainties.
+The pre-tax discount rate is based on the CGU weighted average cost of capital adjusted for specific principal risks and uncertainties.
 The discount rate takes into account the risk-free rate of return, the market risk premium and beta factor reflecting the average beta for the Group and comparator companies which are used in deriving the cost of equity.